DataBiosphere/jade-data-repo/DATAREPO_CLIENT_README.md

 publish the client into the Broad Artifactory.

 In order to publish, you must know the artifactory username and password.
-You supply those to the gradle build by setting these environment variables:
+You supply those to gradle by setting these environment variables:
 - ARTIFACTORY_USER
 - ARTIFACTORY_PASSWORD